pramsey/crunchyblog/heatmap/index.md

 The web map application needs an HTTP API to connect to, this is where `pg_featureserv` comes in.
 We will create two functions:

-* One to drive the dropdown form field, which takes the characters currently typed and finds all matching words.
+* One function to drive the dropdown form field, which takes the characters currently typed and finds all matching words.
-* One to drive the map, which takes in the query word and returns all matching place names.
+* One function to drive the map, which takes in the query word and returns all matching places.

 The magic power of `pg_featureserv` is in the ability to publish [user defined functions](https://access.crunchydata.com/documentation/pg_featureserv/latest/usage/functions/).